cucicov/itpma_discord_bot/README.md

 Possible issues and how to fix:
 If the bot is not sending any image, modify line 72 in main.py.
 WebDriverWait is by default 2 seconds, but maybe it takes more time for the page to load, so increase that number.

+Commands list:
+/help
+/color = immediately generate a new color
+/blue = generate a shade of blue
+/green = generate a shade of green
+/red = generate a shade of red
+/orange = generate a shade of orange
+/yellow = generate a shade of yellow
+/purple = generate a shade of purple
+/pink = generate a shade of pink